 I’ve worked with small nonprofits to Fortune 500 companies and have most recently spent my time at the intersection of nonprofits, open source technology and journalism with a smattering of product management, organizational design and community building.

 I’m always looking for a good challenge, opportunities to learn new things and big problems to solve.

-Adam Schweigert is Senior Director of Product and Technology with the Institute for Nonprofit News.
+Adam Schweigert is Director of User Experience at Mother Jones where he was previously a senior web developer.
+Before that he founded and led the product and technology team at the Institute for Nonprofit News as their Senior Director of Product and Technology.
 Previously, he founded Media Toybox, a consultancy specialized in working with news and media companies.
 He has also served as Director of Strategy for Mindset Digital, a Columbus, Ohio-based firm providing social media training and strategic consulting to Fortune 500 companies and institutions of higher education.
 Before that he worked in public media for eight years heading up digital efforts at NPR/PBS member stations WOSU in Columbus, Ohio and Indiana Public Media in Bloomington, Indiana.
 He holds degrees in music composition, music theory and oboe performance from Ohio State University, did his graduate work at Indiana University and currently resides in Columbus, Ohio.

-He is also the Founder and President of Media Toybox, a Columbus, Ohio based digital consultancy offering content strategy, user-experience design, WordPress development and general consulting services, specializing in news and media companies.
+Before joining INN, he founded Media Toybox, a Columbus, Ohio based digital consultancy offering content strategy, user-experience design, WordPress development and general consulting services, specializing in news and media companies.

 Previously, he served as Director of Strategy for Mindset Digital, a Columbus, Ohio based firm providing customized social media training and strategic consulting to Fortune 500 companies and institutions of higher education.
 And before that worked in public media for 8 years heading up digital efforts at two NPR/PBS member stations.